- SAP has been forced to move HANA into the background of its marketing focus for various reasons.

 Is SAP Dedicated to Breaking the “Dependency” on Oracle?

-SAP justified all of the exaggerations in part by convincing themselves they were going to help their customers “break” their dependency on Oracle (and to a lesser degree DB2).
+SAP justified all of the exaggerations in part by convincing themselves they would help their customers “break” their dependency on Oracle (and, to a lesser degree, DB2).
 However, one has to question how dedicated one is to “breaking a dependency” when the desired outcome is not to switch dependency to SAP.
 When a customer buys from a competitor, that supposedly is a “dependency.”
 However, when a customer buys the same item from you, that is a “relationship.”
 This sounds a bit like the saying that a person can either be a “terrorist” or a “freedom fighter,” depending upon one’s vantage point.